COVID-19 and wellbeing

-The Ministry is hosting a suite of wellbeing webinars.
+The Ministry has hosted a suite of wellbeing webinars.

-The topics covered will focus on teacher wellbeing, child and whānau wellbeing during transitions back to early learning services, supporting whānau and children with learning support needs to return to school/study at home, and more.
+The topics covered teacher wellbeing, child and whānau wellbeing with the transition back to early learning services, supporting whānau and children with learning support needs to return to school/study at home, and more.

 On 15 May, over 900 teachers and others tuned in to watch the first episode of the wellbeing webinar series.

 Professor McNaughton, Associate Professor Melinda Webber, educators Raiha Johnson and Jason Swann, and student Maya Edmunds, talked about the diverse perspectives of hauora and wellbeing.
 You can watch the webinar on Vimeo livestream.

 We encourage schools and kura to draw on and share the COVID-19 Wellbeing Guide.
 It has been created to help teachers, parents/caregivers and whānau as they support the hauora/wellbeing of their children and young people.